ezellezeehc/reactjs-test/README.md

 # HOW TO RUN THE APP
-RUN this code in your VS CODe terminal git clone https://github.com/ezellezeehc/reactjs-test.git
+RUN this code in your VS CODe terminal:  git clone https://github.com/ezellezeehc/reactjs-test.git
 #
 RUN npm install
 #